-The Kowen Cultural Precinct, Kowen, meets this criterion.
+The Glenburn Precinct, Kowen, meets this criterion.

-The Kowen Cultural Precinct contains several features that, together with its contextual landscape, are representative of a 19th Century pastoral landscape which is an important part of the pre-FCT landscape that has continued through to current times demonstrating the changing practices that occurred throughout this time.
+The Glenburn Precinct contains several features that, together with its contextual landscape, are representative of a 19th Century pastoral landscape which is an important part of the pre-FCT landscape that has continued through to current times demonstrating the changing practices that occurred throughout this time.
 The Precinct contains several features that demonstrate important aspects of 19th Century pastoral life in Australia, including changes in land tenure, wool industry, agricultural practices, and mining with continued use into the 20th and 21st Centuries with features related to WWII and sheep farming.

-There have been three major changes to land tenure systems in the region; the first involved land grants from the Governor, then the Robertson Land Acts and then the resumption of land and the introduction of leasing with the Capital.
-The initial European occupation of the area occurred as unlicensed squatting by Luke Colverwell, presumably for his employer James Atkinson, in the early 1830s.
-Atkinson officially purchased the property in 1836 and it was sold through various owners until Martin Byrne transferred it to the Real Property Act 1862 in order to sell to George Campbell.
-The early purchasing of the land and the stability this provided allowed the owners to invest in larger, more permanent structures, such as the Glenburn Homestead and the Glenburn Shearing Complex.
-The other blocks in the area are largely a result of the Robertson Land Acts with Collier's Homestead, Curley's Hut, John Coppins Homestead, and Argyle Ruins the results of improvements to property in order the fulfil conditional purchases on ~40 acre blocks with river frontage and roughly conforming to topographic features.
-These division and spread of features are still evidenced within the current block boundaries which changed after the creation of the Capital due to Commonwealth and the then ACT leasing arrangements.
+The major changes to land tenure systems in the region first involved the existing native title being overridden by land grants from the Governor, then the Robertson Land Acts and then the resumption of land and the introduction of leasing with the Federal Capital.
+The initial European occupation of the area occurred as unlicensed squatting by Luke Colverwell in the early 1830s.
+James Atkinson officially purchased Portion 1 in 1836 and it was sold through various owners until Martin Byrne transferred it to the Real Property Act 1862 in order to sell to George Campbell.
+The early purchasing of the land and the stability this provided allowed the owners to invest in larger, more permanent structures, such as the Glenburn Homestead and the Glenburn Shearing Shed & Quarters.
+The other blocks in the area are largely a result of the Robertson Land Acts with Collier's Homestead Ruins & Orchard, Curley's Homestead & Orchard, Coppin's Homestead Ruins, and Argyle Homestead Ruins being the results of improvements to the land in order the fulfil conditional purchases on ~40 acre blocks with river frontage and roughly conforming to topographic features.
+These divisions and spread of features are still evidenced within the current block boundaries which changed after the creation of the Capital due to Commonwealth and the then ACT leasing arrangements.

 Australia's early growth is strongly linked to the wool industry.
-Early expansion into the country was pushed by pastoralists finding new grazing land for their stocks and it was for this purpose that the area around the Kowen Culture Precinct was settled by Europeans in the 1830s.
-This early pastoral settlement has resulted in the Kowen Cultural Precinct containing evidence for traditional shearing practises and the subsequent development of more advanced methods of sheep cleaning and dipping, shearing methods, and woolshed design.
+Early expansion into the country was pushed by pastoralists finding new grazing land for their stocks and it was for this purpose that the area around the Precinct was settled by Europeans in the 1830s.
+This early pastoral settlement has resulted in the Precinct containing evidence for traditional shearing practises and the subsequent development of more advanced methods of sheep cleaning and dipping, shearing methods, and woolshed design.